 When she was four years old, Senator Ghazala Hashmi immigrated with her mother and older brother from India to the United States; they joined her father in Georgia just as he was completing his doctoral work in international relations and beginning his university teaching career.
 Ghazala grew up in that small college town, at a time when public schools were being desegregated.
 She saw firsthand how communities can be built and dialogue promoted through intentional efforts to bridge cultural, racial, and socioeconomic divisions.
 Ghazala earned a BA in English from Georgia Southern University and a PhD in American literature from Emory University in Atlanta.

-Ghazala and her husband Azhar moved to the Richmond area in 1991, and Ghazala has spent the past 30 years as a leading educator in Virginia’s college and university system.
-She served both as a professor of English and as the Founding Director of the Center for Excellence in Teaching and Learning (CETL) at Reynolds Community College.
-She and Azhar have two daughters who were born and raised in Midlothian and educated in Chesterfield County public schools.
+Ghazala and her husband moved as newlyweds to the Richmond area in 1991, and she spent nearly 30 years as professor, teaching first at the University of Richmond and then at Reynolds Community College.
+While at Reynolds, she also served as the Founding Director of the Center for Excellence in Teaching and Learning (CETL).
+She and Azhar have two adult daughters who were born and raised in Midlothian and educated in Chesterfield County public schools.

 Elected to office in November 2019, Senator Hashmi serves in the Virginia General Assembly, representing the 10th Senatorial District which includes parts of Richmond City, Chesterfield County, and all of Powhatan County.
 She is the first Muslim and the first South Asian American to serve in the Virginia Senate.

 Senator Hashmi serves as the Chair of the Senate Subcommittee on Public Education, and she sits on the following Senate committees: Education and Health; Agriculture, Conservation and Natural Resources; General Laws and Technology; and Local Government.
 As an experienced educator and advocate of inclusive values and social justice, she identifies education, equity, the environment, and healthcare access as top legislative priorities.